TheDataAreClean/cube/content/_index.md

 action_type: text
 description: "Hello, citizen of The Interwebs!
 I am `cube`, a researcher working in the education sector to accelerate access to information and enable data literacy through open knowledge movements.\n\n

-I am a statistician by trade, who has helped coo-create numerous data centeric digital solutions over the last 6 years.
+I am a statistician by trade, who has helped co-create numerous data centeric digital solutions over the last 6 years.
 Currently, I am working at [CivicDataLab](https://civicdatalab.inl) on the intersection of education and public finance using novel datasets to better understand the state of education in rural India and Scotland.\n\n

-I believe in building sustainable and intersectional solutions for the society, which understand the potential and potential harms of using data to solve societal challenges.
-In my personal life I am extremely private person and don't like to share my identity, specially my face.
-I am an avid cyclist, devourer of books, passionate about `#RStats`!"
+I believe in building sustainable and intersectional solutions for the society, which understand both the potential and potential harms of using data to solve societal challenges.
+In my personal life, I am an avid cyclist, devourer of books, and passionate about all things `#RStats`!"
 images:
  - img/tdac.png
 show_action_link: true